qkzk/fm/development.md

 - Scroll completion & navigation menus.
 - Configurable cli applications.
 See `~/fm/cli.yaml`
 - Simplify tui config files.
 Remove `cwd` boolean parameter.
 Doesn't break old config files.
+- Display the number of entries as the size of a directory instead of '-'.
+Might affect performance for very large directories.

 #### Changelog